pydicom/pydicom/doc/tutorials/sr_basics.rst

 SCT, DCM, LN, FMA, MDC, UMLS, BARI, NCIt,
 NEU, UCUM, RADLEX, NDC, ITIS_TSN, PUBCHEM_CID, MSH

-As noted, these steps do not yet directly provide SR capabilities in pydicom, but provide some access to codes and CIDs in a similar way to DICOM keywords for the DICOM dictionary.
+As noted, these steps do not yet directly provide SR capabilities in *pydicom*, but provide some access to codes and CIDs in a similar way to DICOM keywords for the DICOM dictionary.